 Boil milk and add sugar.
 Make sure it is mixed well.
 Once it cools down, freeze it.
 It took about 6 - 7 hrs for it to freeze in our climate right now.

 Remove, crush down well.
 Freeze again for 2 hours, remove and add condensed milk.
 Beat well.
-I pulsed it for couple of times.
+I pulsed it a couple of times.
 Freeze it again.

 Enjoy after 6 hrs of freezing again.